Answers to FAQs

 Do you jump in all weather?

-No, we will not be performing Tandem or AFF jumps when it is raining, very windy or when the clouds are lower than 9,000 feet, but we still can do your training.
+No. We will not perform Tandem or AFF jumps when it is raining, in high winds or when the clouds are lower than 9,000 feet.
+But, we still can do your training.
 That way you can be ready to jump right away if you have to come back another day.
-Weather can causes unexpected delays, so please be patient, we are trying to get you in the air as quickly and safely as possible.
+Weather can causes unexpected delays.
+So please be patient as we try to get you in the air as quickly and safely as possible.

 What other extra costs are involved?

-None.
 Our prices include everything you need to make the jump that you are paying for.
 Also, there is no tax on jumps.
-The only optional extra cost item you may choose is Video.
+For an extra cost, you may choose to have you skydive videoed.

 Are customers expected to tip their Instructors?

-No, tipping is not required nor expected, but of course, it is always appreciated if you feel they did a great job.
+Tipping is not required or expected.
+However, it is always appreciated if you feel your instructor did a great job!

 What is the training for Tandem?

 You will be briefed on what tandem skydives are all about and how to perform during a normal tandem jump.
-After this is complete we will brief you on the equipment, the freefall, parachute ride and landing.
-Then we will get you on an airplane as soon as possible.
+Then, we will train you on the equipment, the freefall, parachute ride and landing.
+Then, we will get you on an airplane as soon as possible.
 Watch our Tandem Training Video on YouTube.

-This initial formality usually takes about 30- 45 minutes.
-With the training, preparation, aircraft ride, jump, and video dubbing, you should plan on being here for about 1/2 a day.
+Plan to be here for a 1/2 day.
+Training and preparing to get on the airplane takes about 30-45 minutes.
+The aircraft ride is about 20 minutes.
 Usually, we will have you on your way home in 2-3 hours.
-If you want to be out of here as soon as possible we highly recommend morning appointments.
+If you want to be out of here as soon as possible, we highly recommend morning appointments.
 Afternoons, especially the weekends, are always busy.

 Do I have to do a Tandem Skydive for my first jump?